zalkklop/LVSM/README.md

 ## 2. Training

-Before training, you need to follow the instructions [here](https://docs.wandb.ai/guides/track/public-api-guide/#:~:text=You%20can%20generate%20an%20API,in%20the%20upper%20right%20corner.) to generate the Wandb key file and save it in the `configs` folder as `api_keys.yaml`.
-You can use the `api_keys_example.yaml` as a template.
+Before training, you need to follow the instructions [here](https://docs.wandb.ai/guides/track/public-api-guide/#:~:text=You%20can%20generate%20an%20API,in%20the%20upper%20right%20corner.) to generate the Wandb key file for logging and save it in the `configs` folder as `api_keys.yaml`.
+You can use the `configs/api_keys_example.yaml` as a template.

 The original training command:
 ```bash